vmware-archive/vmware-cloud-sizer-companion-cli/README.md

 ![Alt text](images/pyvmcsizer.png)

-* sizerimporter.py - contains the _main_ function, which defines all the arguments accepted, help for the command, etc.  It also makes calls to other functions based on what arguments are passed
+* sizer-cli.py - contains the _main_ function, which defines all the arguments accepted, help for the command, etc... calls function in sizer_fxns based on argument
+* sizer_fxns.py - contains the primary functions called by the commands defined in argparse
 * sizer_json.py - functions that call the VMware Cloud Sizer API - specifically for parsing an Excel file and obtaining a sizing recommendation.
 * data_transform.py - functions that ingest data from an Excel file (LiveOptics or RVTools), and optionally transform the data before sending it to the sizer for a recommendation
 * sizer_output.py - functions to handle the output of data